 40. Requirement to offer to supply electricity under standard form contract

-(1) Western Power Corporation is required to offer to supply electricity under a standard form contract to a customer who requests supply on or after the day on which these regulations come into operation.
+(1) A relevant corporation is required to offer to supply electricity under a standard form contract to a customer who requests supply on or after the day on which these regulations come into operation.

 (2) The obligation in subregulation (1) does not arise if —